TeeChenxing/Portfolio-Website/README.md

 ## <a name="links">🔗 Links</a>

-Models and Assets used in the project can be found in:
+Models and assets used in the project can be found in:

 ```diff
 ./src/assets